← Back to 漢書

 退 使

-Zhang Yan comments: "Laozi was deep and reserved, and even Confucius learned from him.
+〈Zhang Yan comments: "Laozi was deep and reserved, and even Confucius learned from him.
 Though not classed as a sage, he was certainly a great worthy.
 Wenbo's mother was thoroughly versed in ritual, praised by sages for her conduct, and imitated by later generations for her words, yet she is only placed in the fourth class.
 Tian Dan revived powerful Qi from the isolated city of Jimo; Lu Zhonglian was widely learned and dismissed fame and gain; Lin Xiangru overawed the king of Qin and later yielded place to Lian Po, yet all are ranked only in the fifth class.
 Tai Ji indulged in shamanic superstition and spirit sacrifices, and the people of Chen followed her into proliferating illicit cults.
-The eunuch Mengzi, straying from orthodox standards to save himself, later wrote resentful satires after his castration, yet is ranked in the third class.
+The palace eunuch Master Meng, straying from lofty orthodox standards to save himself, later wrote resentful satires after his castration, yet is ranked in the third class.
 Lao Ai committed unspeakable incest and threw ritual order into chaos, crimes too vile to recount, yet he is placed in the seventh class.
 There are many other inconsistencies and confusions; I mention and compare a few to highlight these mistakes.
 He ranged alone across several millennia, examining the various schools, but before he could complete the project he was caught up in the Dou clan calamity.
 Is that why it ended this way?"
 Yan Shigu says: "The six traditions evaluate things differently, assigning different weights and priorities; With so many forms of conduct preserved in the record, selecting and ranking them by one standard is difficult.
 Zhang simply advanced his own opinions and faulted Ban Gu's history, but his own arguments were themselves inconsistent.
-Besides, those eras are very distant, many classical records were lost, scholars disagree and dispute, and learned traditions diverge.
+Besides, those eras are very distant, many canonical texts were lost through gaps in transmission, scholars disagree and dispute, and learned traditions diverge.
 For that reason, some names in this table differ from what appears in other texts.
 This note is offered specifically to clarify and bring out the underlying intent.
-For the era between Nüwa and before Dihong, the various textual traditions and biographies conflict with one another and offer no single authoritative account; at most, we can preserve the names of those ancient sovereigns.
-For people whose deeds are clearly recorded in the historical sources, no explanation is needed; where points remain obscure, I occasionally add clarification."
+From Nüwa down through the age before the Yellow Emperor, the various textual traditions and biographies conflict with one another and offer no single authoritative account; at most, we can preserve the names of those ancient sovereigns.
+For people whose deeds are clearly recorded in the historical sources, no explanation is needed; where points remain obscure, I occasionally add clarification."〉"

 ← Previous Chapter